 - You or your spouse is still working for a company with 20 or more employees

-- You receive your health insurance through your employer or your spouse’s employer
+- You receive low-cost health insurance through your or your spouse’s employer

 The good news is that if you choose to delay Part B, you will not be required to pay the monthly premium quite yet.
 Likewise, taking the appropriate steps to properly defer your Part B benefits will ensure you are not penalized when you are ready to enroll in Part B.

 Not sure where to start?
-Our licensed Benefit Advisors are experts in these details who can walk you through the right steps for your situation.
+Our advisors are experts in these details who can walk you through your steps for working past age 65.
+Schedule a call with one of them today!

-If you are self-employed or work for a company with less than 20 employees, it will make sense for you to take Medicare Part A and Part B when you turn 65.
+If you are self-employed or work for a company with less than 20 employees, it will likely make sense for you to take Medicare Part A and Part B when you turn 65.
 In this case, Medicare will become the primary payer and your company’s health care plan will become secondary.
 This means that if you receive a medical bill, Medicare will pay first and then your employer’s insurance will pay second.
+Learn about what to do when you eventually come off employer coverage.

 The short answer: yes, if you do not follow the appropriate steps to delay your Medicare benefits.